“Catch me if you can!” That’s what tart cherries would say if they could talk.

 According to researchers at Oregon Health and Science University, tart cherry juice reduces inflammation markers and is particularly beneficial in managing osteoarthritis pain at levels similar to common pain medications, without the possible side effects often associated with them.
 Tart cherries have the highest anti-inflammatory content of any food, they say.
 Is your mind beginning to wander about feasting on this powerhouse food?

-This issue’s recipes include a timesaving sauce that’s not only easy to make, but can also be used in two very different dishes — a luscious main course and a decadent dessert.
+The recipes below include a timesaving sauce that’s not only easy to make, but can also be used in two very different dishes — a luscious main course and a decadent dessert.
 And, we offer a summer beverage that’s as refreshing as dangling your feet into a swimming pool.
 But don’t stop there!
 Enjoy dried cherries at breakfast in oatmeal and granola, at lunch in green salads, or toss a few into a palmful of nuts for an afternoon snack.
 Frozen cherries are a yummy addition to smoothies as well as sprinkled over a cup of ice cream.
 Sip a small glass of unsweetened tart cherry juice as-is or dilute with water for a milder taste.

 Unsweetened and organic canned, dried, and frozen cherries can be found at health-food stores.
 It’s worth checking your grocery store health-food section and letting your grocer know what you’re looking for.